sciZer0/7/v/README.md

 <h1>CONCLUSION</h1>

+The main point of Bitcoin, absolutely  is not sound money — since the Bitcoin blockchain will stop printing Bitcoin just at  the year 2140 (in 118 years).

+The whole point of Bitcoin as a blockchain, thanks to its uniqueness, is the same one the Mona Lisa has, which is the flexing — the ultimate way to flex.

+But, even though the Mona Lisa is relatively expensive, it will never cost $20 trillion or more — and also, the Bitcoin blockchain's market capitalization will never be $20 trillion or more.

+Eventually, people will understand it.

+On the other hand, all other blockchain don't  even have this "Mona Lisa" point.

+And ...

-As mentioned above, actually, in the industry, there are many more problems than described here, and each blockchain existing in 2023 is fundamentally unable to solve these problems.
+As mentioned above, actually, in the industry, there are even many more problems than described here, and each blockchain existing in 2023 is fundamentally unable to solve these problems.

+And, for this reason,  each blockchain existing in 2023 (excl.
+Bitcoin) deserves to go away.

-All these problems can be solved only by truly-decentralized and truly-democratic blockchains, one of which, for example, the Vote blockchain is.
+All the problems can be solved only by truly-decentralized and truly-democratic blockchains, one of which, for example, the Vote blockchain is.

 <p>&nbsp</p>
 <p>&nbsp</p>